---

 ### Step 1: Select remapping action and entities to target{% #step-1-select-remapping-action-and-entities-to-target %}

-Alternatively, navigate to **APM** > [**Software Catalog**](https://app.datadoghq.com/software) and click on a service to open the service side panel.
+Alternatively, navigate to **APM** > [**Catalog**](https://app.datadoghq.com/software) and click on a service to open the service side panel.
 From there, click **Service Page** > **Service Remapping**.

 {% image